 Getting a huge refund means the government has been holding on to a lot of your money all year.
 That’s OK if you enjoy the windfall of a refund every winter or early spring.

-But if you’d rather have the freedom to use your own money the way you want all year, you should consider changing your withholdings at work.
+But if you’d rather have the freedom to use your own money the way you want all year, consider changing your withholdings at work or as you’re doing your own taxes if you’re self-employed.
 Your human resources department can help.

 For example, you could be investing your income all year and earning interest.
-Uncle Sam doesn’t pay interest on your money when the IRS holds onto it until refund time.
+In contrast, Uncle Sam doesn’t pay interest on your money when the IRS holds onto it until refund time.